IBSim/VirtualLab/docs/source/virtual_exp.rst

 Tensile Testing
 ###############

 A tensile test is a standard mechanical experiment where a 'dog-bone' shaped sample is loaded.
 The load can be applied as a constant force whilst measuring the displacement or as a constant displacement whilst measuring the required load.
-This provides information about mechanical properties such as Young's elastic modulus.
+This provides information about mechanical properties such as `Young's elastic modulus <https://en.wikipedia.org/wiki/Young%27s_modulus>`_.

 Thermal
 *******